lorrainekamanda/gitApp/README.md

 # GitSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+Git Search is angular powered app that enables git hub users to login,key in their username and get access to your github access.
+The information available is the gists,repos,access to git hub etc

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding